-The Charity has assessed whether there is any indication that any asset may be impaired.
-For the assessment of the property assets, the value-in-use calculation used a discount rate of 3%, which was applied to cash flows extending over a 30-year period to reflect the long useful life of property.
-There were no indication of impaired assets at the end of the reporting period (2023: £nil).
+The Charity has assessed whether there is any indication that any asset may be impaired and has found none.
+There were no indication of impaired assets at the end of the reporting period (2024: £nil).

 Expenditure

 All expenditure including support costs, is recognised on an accruals basis.
 Expenditure includes VAT which cannot be recovered and is reported as part of the expenditure to which the VAT relates.